-Exploring the Learn Center Homepage

 This quick bit provides information regarding the navigation of the Learn Center homepage.
 Navigate to State of Oklahoma Learn Center and complete the login process.

 Learn Center Login

 User Login

 Enter your user name and password.
 (User name will be your Employee ID and a temporary assigned password.)
 Select Enter.